“Minutes and How to Take Them”

 Generally, minutes do not need, and should not include, background on the resolution, context of the resolution, the points in the discussion, reasons for or rationale for the resolution, or anything other than the resolution and action taken on the resolution (i.e., it passed or was defeated).

-Minutes are not intended to be used as a newsletter or communication piece to others or to members.
-Minutes are, as a matter of law, intended to reflect action (resolutions) taken by the body acting (the members at annual or special member meetings, or the board, at board meetings).
+Minutes are not intended to be used as a newsletter or communication piece.
+Minutes are, as a matter of law, intended to reflect action (resolutions) taken by the acting body (the members at annual or special member meetings, or the board at board meetings).

 Who Takes the Minutes?